What is the Best Method For Building A Small Cabin Foundation?

 You can can check out that post here: Hidden Secrets For How To Build The Perfect Level Foundation

-Today we finish the footings, beams and begin to frame the floor joist and finally get an idea of just how “cozy” our 20ft X 24ft cabin is really going to be.
+Today we finish the footings, main beams, begin to frame the floor joist and finally get an idea of just how “cozy” our 20ft X 24ft cabin is really going to be.

 Finishing The Footings